X-ray, back scan, lumbar MRI: All you need to know

 Here is the phone conversation I had this week about medical imaging with one of my patients with lower back pain:

-Patient: Anas (me, the physiotherapist), I have terrible news for you.
-I had a lot of back pain this weekend, in the lumbar region, and I had to go to the hospital.
+Patient: Anas (me, the physiotherapist), I have terrible news to tell you.
+I had really bad back pain this weekend, in the lumbar region, and I had to go to the hospital.

 Me (Anas): Really sorry to hear that!
 What happened exactly?